Close Menu

 The results of their seismic analysis led to a surprising discovery that the blob under the African continent is about 621 miles (1,000 km) higher than the blob under the Pacific Ocean.
 According to Yuan and Li, the best explanation for the vast height difference between the two is that the blob under the African continent is less dense (and therefore less stable) than the one under the Pacific Ocean.

-To conduct their research, Yuan and Li designed and ran hundreds of mantle convection models simulations.
+To conduct their research, Yuan and Li designed and ran hundreds of mantle convection model simulations.
 They exhaustively tested the effects of key factors that may affect the height of the blobs, including the volume of the blobs and the contrasts of density and viscosity of the blobs compared with their surroundings.
-They found that to explain the large differences of height between the two blobs, the one under the African continent must be of a lower density than that of the blob under the Pacific Ocean, indicating that the two may have different composition and evolution.
+They found that to explain the large differences in height between the two blobs, the one under the African continent must be of a lower density than that of the blob under the Pacific Ocean, indicating that the two may have different composition and evolution.

 “Our calculations found that the initial volume of the blobs does not affect their height,” lead author Yuan said.
 “The height of the blobs is mostly controlled by how dense they are and the viscosity of the surrounding mantle.”